 3 tablespoons of water.

 Cook the rice in a rice cooker or following package directions, using a little less water than called for.
 The rice for bibimbap should be a little drier than usual for best results.
 Prepare all other ingredients (recipes follow).
 Assemble: Place a serving of rice in a big bowl.
-(If using a stone bowl, heat it on medium heat until hot.
+(If using a stone bowl, heat it over medium heat until very hot.
 Add 1 tablespoon of the sesame oil and rice and cook the rice for several minutes until the rice sizzles.)
 Nicely arrange a small amount of each prepared vegetable and beef over the rice.
 Drizzle a little sesame oil over.
 Top with an egg fried sunny-side up and serve with the red pepper paste sauce.

 Beef: Cut into thin 2-inch long strips.
 Mix in 1 tablespoon of soy sauce, 2 teaspoons of sugar, 2 teaspoons of sesame oil, 1 teaspoon of rice wine (optional), 1 tablespoon of chopped scallion, 2 cloves garlic minced, and a pinch of pepper.
 Marinate for 20 minutes.
 Sauté in a skillet for 2 - 3 minutes over high heat.